menu

 Demographics

 Mountain Lakes is a very ethnically-diverse borough.
 The people who call Mountain Lakes home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Mountain Lakes residents report their race to be White, followed by Asian.
-Important ancestries of people in Mountain Lakes include Italian, Irish, German, English, and Polish.
+Important ancestries of people in Mountain Lakes include Italian, Irish, English, German, and Hungarian.

 The most common language spoken in Mountain Lakes is English.
-Other important languages spoken here include Chinese and German/Yiddish.
+Other important languages spoken here include Chinese and Spanish.

 Notable & Unique Neighborhood Characteristics